anumang/react-navigation/README.md

 Browse the docs on [reactnavigation.org](https://reactnavigation.org/) or try it out on [our expo demo](https://exp.host/@react-navigation/NavigationPlayground).

+## Windows Bugs

+1. DrawerNavigatorItems focused item icon alignment problem Opacity value is exist for not focused items, and not exist for focused items, This causing alignment problem on focused item icon position.

 ## Motivation

 React Navigation is born from the React Native community's need for an